-Prerequisites: ACC 226 AND BA 221 AND (ECON 266 OR (ECON 262 AND ECON 272 ))
+Prerequisites: ACC 226 AND BA 221 AND (ECON 266 OR

+(ECON 262 AND ECON 272))

-Money, Banking & Finance Institutions 4
+BA 382 Money, Banking & Finance Institutions 4

 Provides a descriptive and analytical understanding of the structure and operation of financial institutions and markets using both historical and international perspectives.
 Topics examined include the major categories, the role of the central bank and interest and exchange rate theories.
 This course is the same as Econ 382.
-Credit will not be awarded for both BA 382 and Econ 382.
+Credit will be given for only one of these courses.
 (4-0)